Victortomas09/IAS_2/_posts/2025-12-08-recommender-systems-blog.md

 The latent dimensions capture underlying characteristics—such as taste, mood, genre, or political orientation—that may not be explicitly annotated but can be inferred from collective behaviour.

-The latent space representation provides a **geometric perspective**: users and items are points in an \(f\)-dimensional space, and the dot product of their vectors approximates user–item affinity.
+The latent space representation provides a **geometric perspective**: users and items are points in an $f$-dimensional space, and the dot product of their vectors approximates user–item affinity.
 Items positioned closely along certain dimensions share latent properties, while users are located near items matching their preferences.

 ---